-- Rule 81.
-In proceedings and debate of the senate, the senators shall not be spoken of or addressed by their individual names. - Rule 82.
+Rule 81.
+In proceedings and debate of the senate, the senators shall not be spoken of or addressed by their individual names.

+Rule 82.
 If the question in debate contains several points, any senator may have it divided if it comprehends propositions in substance so distinct that by one being taken away a substantive proposition remains for the decision of the senate.
-On motion to strike out and insert, it shall not be in order to move for a division of the question, but a rejection of the motion to strike out and insert a different proposition shall not prevent a subsequent motion simply to strike out, nor shall the rejection of a motion simply to strike out prevent a subsequent motion to strike out and insert. - Rule 83.
+On motion to strike out and insert, it shall not be in order to move for a division of the question, but a rejection of the motion to strike out and insert a different proposition shall not prevent a subsequent motion simply to strike out, nor shall the rejection of a motion to strike out and insert.
+If the question in debate is a bill or a substitute thereof, a request to divide the bill or substitute shall not be in order.

+Rule 83.
 On the discussion of any business which may, in the opinion of a senator require secrecy, the president shall order the gallery to be cleared, and during the discussion the doors shall remain closed unless otherwise directed by the senate.
 When nominations are made in writing by the governor of the state to the senate for confirmation, the confirmation shall, without debate, be sent to the senate for confirmation, the confirmation shall, without debate, be referred to the appropriate committee for investigation, and their report shall be made to the senate as soon as practicable.